DynamicDevices/esl-dut-dongle/hardware/examples/pcb-design-investigation/PCB_DESIGN_STATUS.md

-# PCB Design Status
+# Example PCB Design Status - Investigation

+## ⚠️ IMPORTANT: This is an EXAMPLE/INVESTIGATION Document

+**This document is NOT tracking the actual hardware design.** It is an example used to investigate PCB design workflows and status tracking approaches.

-## Current Status: **Design Phase - Initial Schematic**
+## Current Status: **Investigation Phase - Example Schematic**

-This document tracks the progress of PCB design for the ESL DUT dongle.
+This document tracks an example PCB design process for investigating design capabilities.

 ## Design Documents Created